cncf/glossary/content/en/runtime.md

 ## How it helps

-Runtime in cloud-native computing helps address these challenges by providing a standardized and containerized execution environment.
-It abstracts away the underlying infrastructure details, enabling applications to be deployed and run consistently across different cloud platforms or environments.
-The runtime environment includes features like container orchestration, automatic scaling, service discovery, and fault tolerance, which simplify the deployment, management, and scaling of applications.
+Runtime helps address these challenges by providing a standardized and containerized execution environment.
+It [abstracts](/abstraction/) away the underlying infrastructure details, enabling applications to be deployed and run consistently across different cloud platforms or environments.
+The runtime environment includes features like [container orchestration](container-orchestration/), automatic [scaling](/auto-scaling/), service discovery, and fault tolerance, simplifying the deployment, management, and scaling of applications.

 By leveraging a cloud-native runtime, developers can focus on building and shipping applications without worrying about the specific infrastructure details.
 It provides portability, scalability, and resilience, allowing applications to dynamically adapt to changing conditions and handle increased workloads efficiently.